chenhuililucy/CodeJam2020/README.md

 # CodeJam2020

-# My Google CodeJam2020 Python solutions
+# My Google CodeJam 2020 Python solutions

 I am a newbie.
-This is my first time with Google Code Jam 2020.
+This is my first time sitting Google Code Jam.

 I hope that the experience strengthens my knowledge in DSA.